Alisha98A/Love-Children-Foundation/README.md

 - **Info About Projects**
   - Content about our projects beginning with 3 different photos of african children.
 Followed by a short header and a button link that says "See More Of Our Projects".
   - Photos are there to show pictures of children from our organisation, in different environments.
 Displayed in a row for smaller screens and next to each other for larger ones.
   - The text is kept short, to capture the subject of the section.
+Which is information about our projects.
   - The button link is informative, which takes you to the project page when clicking on it.
 Button link is lightblue to visually show is's a button.
 When you hover over it, the pointer symbol shows up, also text inside button gets bigger so that you easily understand that it's clickable.

 ![Info About Projects](https://github.com/Alisha98A/Love-Children-Foundation/blob/main/documentation/love_children_foundation_info_about_projects.png?raw=true)

 - **Video Section**
   - Section with header, text, youtube video and button link with lightblue background to clarify that this is a new section of the page.
+  - The header gives a little tease about the video, displayed as "Our Little Kofi" to tell the user that the section is about someone who's name is Kofi.
+Below is a text with direction to watch the video to learn more about Kofi.
+The video is about Kofi, an struggling little baby in Africa to show how she was found and how she now is taken care of.
+The goal with showing this video, is for the user to understand a little more about the homeless children in Africa and what we are doing to help.
   - On smaller screens, elements are displayed on top of each other like a column.
 On larger screens, header and text are displayed to the left and video and button are displayed to the right to utilize the space.
   - The video is embedded from Youtube.
 For better user experience, you have to click on the video in order for it to play, same goes for the sound.
 You can either choose to watch the video on the page (there is a Fullscreen button if you want to watch fullscreen to the right of the video) or click on the Youtube button (to the left of the fullscreen Button) in the video to see it on Youtube.
   - Youtube Video is responsive with 16/9 Aspect Ratio, meaning it has a width of 16 units and height of 9 units through all screen sizes.